Chaoses-Ib/Rust/Language/Variables.md

 # Variables
 - Variables are immutable by default.
 - You can shadow a variable by a new variable with the same name.
+(Different from C++)
 - Constants are always immutable.
 You aren't allowed to use `mut` with constants.

 ## Ownership